 FEET FIRST

-Correct Pointe Shoe fitting is important to minimise these problems and there are also a number of simple but useful foot healthcare and Pointe Shoe accessory products that can be used to help to prevent problems and also relieve the toes and feet further from irritation and damage.
+Correct Pointe Shoe fitting is important to minimise these problems and there are also useful foot healthcare and Pointe Shoe accessories that can be used to help to prevent problems and also relieve the toes and feet further from irritation and damage.

-Visit my on-line shop for pointe accessories and foot care products or arrange an appointment to visit in person for advice.
+Visit my on-line shop for pointe accessories and foot care products or arrange an appointment for advice.

 Foot Shapes